pyeventsourcing/eventsourcing/docs/topics/domain.rst

     # The pending event is a created event.
     assert isinstance(pending_events[0], MyAggregate.Created)

-    # The pending event has a 'name' attribute.
+    # The created event has a 'name' attribute.
     pending_events[0].name == "foo"

-    # The pending event can be used to reconstruct the aggregate.
+    # The created event can be used to reconstruct the aggregate.
     copy = pending_events[0].mutate(None)
     assert copy.name == agg.name